-By default, Power Query enabled in Power BI fires a report to integrate data between different systems but within the same report.
+By default, Power Query enabled in Power BI that fires a report to integrate data between different systems.
+But this has to be performed within the same report.
 To avoid the loading of the query, you can disable it in the query editor as shown in the below image

 - Disable auto date/time

-Power BI Desktop has one option called “Auto Date/Time” which creates new data columns for storing date instances fragmented in the year, month, and day for better filter options when it is enabled.
-But when there are large tables used in reports, these new columns increase the size of the dataset.
+Power BI Desktop has one option called “Auto Date/Time” which creates new data columns for storing date.
+These fragments of instances displayed in the year, month, and day format for better filter options available.
+But when we use this for large tables in reports, these new columns increase the size of the dataset.
 You can disable this option for date-time columns on which you don’t need such filters.

 - Switch to Mixed mode

-If you want to determine the storage of each table, the Power BI desktop application enables you to easily bifurcate and create space in the storage.
-It suggests to use composite connectivity – mixed mode to get the data.
-Whether you can import data in Power BI dataset or you can direct queries in the source system and request data as per your need.
-The direct query option is very useful when there are large size tables you have and data gets constant updates in it.
-This mixed-mode will be helpful for summarized data that you can get via direct query option and others can reside in the dataset.
+If you want to determine the storage of each table, the Power BI desktop application can help.
+It enables you to easily bifurcate and create space in the storage.
+It suggests using composite connectivity – mixed mode to get the data.
+Either you can import data in Power BI dataset, or you can use direct queries in the source system.
+This will help you arrange data as per your need.
+The direct query option is very useful when there are large size tables and data needs constant updates.
+This mixed-mode will be helpful for summarized data.
+It will help you tap on direct query option and other data can reside on the dataset.

-Our modern business world is continuously surrounded by data, and as mentioned every move we take records of data.
-A magic tool that benefits users in understanding how data works and how it eliminates unnecessary storage space using Power BI.
-We hope this was an insightful blog and would have helped you with how to manage your data strategically.
+Our modern business world is continuously plunging in data.
+And as we know that every move we take, builds a new record of data.
+A Power BI is a Business Intelligence magic tool that benefits users in understanding how data works.
+It also gives clarity on how eliminating unnecessary storage space using Power BI can make tasks efficient.
+We hope this was an insightful blog, that shows true and practical sense of what is Power BI and how to use power BI to manage your data strategically.